freeCodeCamp/freeCodeCamp/guide/english/git/index.md

 When Git is initialized in a project directory, it begins tracking file changes and stores them as "change sets" or "patches."
 Users working together on a project submit their change sets which are then included (or rejected) in the project.

+Git can also be used in conjunction with github, which is a web-based hosting service for version control.

 **Table of Contents**
 - [Understand the Three Sections of a Git Project](#understand-the-three-sections-of-a-git-project)
 - [Install Git](#install-git)